 - has not been and will not be settled under special provisions of state law relating to small estates

 - contains bonds totaling $100,000 or less in redemption value as of the date of death

-For paper bonds, when no survivor is named and no court is involved, the person or people who are entitled to request disposition of paper bonds must follow these steps:
+For a paper bond, when no survivor is named and no court is involved, the person or people who are entitled to request disposition of the paper bond must follow these steps:

 - Sign the form in the presence of a certifying official (as explained on the form).

 - the bond and completed PD F 5336

 - proof of death of all deceased people named on the bond